 Note that the terms "pairing up" and "pairing down" simply compare where each person is at in terms of knowledge and understanding of that class session's concepts.
 In no way should this be used to evaluate a person's intelligence or capacity to become a developer.
 People have varying levels of previous experience.
 Some people already have knowledge of coding concepts while others may have worked at technical jobs that allowed them to develop their problem-solving capacity in interesting ways.
 Some people struggle with one concept but quickly grasp another.
 Others may have had to deal with structural disadvantages in the past, such as not growing up with a computer in the house, being discouraged from pursuing technical careers, or dealing with other life issues.
 Still others may be dealing with personal issues in the moment - whether a lack of sleep the night before or other long-term stresses.

 Please refrain from making value judgments about your peers (or yourself) based on your perceived difference in skill sets.
 It's all too common for students to come to teachers sure they are falling behind or struggling more than others - only to learn from their teacher that almost everyone else is saying the same thing!

-To make finding pairs easier, your Epicenter account provides suggestions of people to pair with based on your most recent code reviews, or randomly for the first week of class.
-If you have a few days in a row where your pairs haven't been well-matched, talk with a teacher and they can help you find a good pair for the next day.
+To make finding pairs easier, every week we assign you to a development team (dev team) of about eight students to work and check in with.
+Every class session, you'll find a new pair from your dev team to work with.
+We'll learn more about dev teams in a later lesson.
+If you have a few class sessions in a row where your pairs haven't been well-matched, talk with a teacher and they can help you find a good pair for the next session.